 All our courses are taught by Jonathan and consist of eight lessons lasting a minimum of one hour and 40 minutes each.
 You will be provided with ring-bound detailed course notes written by Andrew for each lesson.
-As with all his lessons, the emphasis is on hands-on and practical, giving you the chance to play through a number of carefully prepared deals and practise as you learn.
+As with all his lessons, the emphasis is on hands-on and practical learning, giving you the chance to play through a number of carefully prepared deals and practise as you learn.

 The hierarchy of lessons (summarised in the graphic at the bottom of this page) provides a natural way to progress through the many stages of the game – just take it as far as you wish to go.
 It doesn’t matter whether you just want to know enough to play some kitchen bridge or decide later to move up to the competitive fun of duplicate – the important thing is to start with the same solid foundations.
 If you are a beginner don’t forget that it may be worth your while to try one of our free taster sessions to see what is involved.

 What they cost

 All the courses consist of eight lessons lasting slightly over 1 hour and 40 minutes each.
-The cost per sign up is £160 for each eight-week course.
+The cost per sign up is £170 for each eight-week course.
 Only those who have signed up and paid in advance can be admitted.
-Some refunds may be offered for those who cannot attend the whole series, but they will only be offered if notified before the course starts.
+Some pro rata refunds may be offered for those who cannot attend the whole series, but they will only be offered if notified before the course starts.
 We normally require a minimum of eight sign ups to make a course viable, but sometimes these can be arranged privately for smaller groups.

 Once you have finished this course of eight lessons, when asked if you can play the game you will be able to answer a confident “yes”.
 You will learn about bidding, scoring and the basics of card play, including playing through some carefully constructed deals.
 Starting from absolute scratch and assuming no knowledge, the beginner course will give you the perfect introduction to bridge and set you up for a lifetime of enjoyment.

 The next step course enables you to consolidate and extend the basic principles that were covered in the Beginner course.
 As with all new things, it helps to go back over old ground, make sure you have absorbed the teaching and build on it with new things.
 It may also be suitable for those who have played some bridge elsewhere before and think they can afford to start off at this second stage.
 It covers bidding balanced and unbalanced hands, finding a fit and bidding game, overcalling, doubling, weak three bids and basic steps in declarer play and defence.

 This is Andrew’s most popular course, Essential covers all basic aspects of the game and will take your bridge to the next level.
 Many repeat it more than once.
 Topics covered including bidding as opener and responder, making tricks in trumps and no trumps, bidding and responding to One No Trump and the opening lead.
-Once you’ve finished the Intermediate course, you not only know how to play the game, you are well on the path to becoming a better player.
+Once you’ve finished this course, you not only know how to play the game, you are well on the path to becoming a better player.
 Maybe now you will decide to give supervised gentle duplicate a try – you will get help with every bid and play you make whilst moving around meeting new people.
 Or why not bring along the friends you play with socially and all learn together at the same time at one of our weekly supervised play and learn sessions?

-A universally well-received course which enables you to practise the bidding themes of Improver, whilst introducing exciting and essential play themes to improve your game.
+A universally well-received course which not only enables you to practise the bidding themes of Improver, but also covers some exciting and essential play themes to improve your game.
 Topics include finesse or drop, retaining a finesse position, throwing losers, setting up a long suit and when/when not to draw trumps.
-Once you have completed the Improver Play course, you are well equipped to face the big wide world of ARBC Gentle Duplicate and beyond.
+Once you have completed the Improver Play course, you should be equipped to face the big wide world, maybe at an Andrew Robson duplicate event.
 Repeat viewing highly recommended, especially for course-junkies.

 Suitable for duplicate players and experienced social players.
 Andrew has thought very carefully about the themes to use in this advanced course.
 They are sure to illuminate your game and improve your technique.
 Play a series of hands – six deal for every lesson – and learn key principles of bidding and play.
 Bidding topics covered include the Losing Trick Count, Weak Twos, Fourth Suit Forcing, the Unassuming Cue Bid and other uses of Double.

 This is not a whole eight-week course, but a series of one off two-hour lessons on specific conventions, costing £20 each.
 Learn and practice a number of key conventions that will improve your bridge no end.
 Each session will feature a number of carefully devised hands for you to study and test your skills with these additional bidding tools.
 The practice deals include a number of play themes that require some careful thought.

 The course hierarchy